joligej/jmaths/GITHUB_SETUP_GUIDE.md

 This guide provides step-by-step instructions for configuring your jmaths repository on GitHub for maximum professionalism and functionality.

+## ⚠️ IMPORTANT: Setup Order

+**Follow steps in this exact order to avoid issues:**

+1. Steps 1-3: Enable basic repository features
+2. Step 6: Enable security features (Dependabot will create PRs)
+3. Step 7: Configure secrets if needed
+4. Step 8: Enable Actions
+5. **Step 9: Run workflows and verify they pass** ⭐ CRITICAL
+6. **THEN go back to Steps 4-5:** Set up branch protection with required checks

+**Why this order matters:**
+- Branch protection rules (Steps 4-5) require status checks to exist first
+- Status checks only appear after workflows run successfully (Step 9)
+- If you set up branch protection too early, all PRs (including Dependabot) will fail
+- Dependabot PRs created in Step 6 will fail until workflows are working

+**Already did Steps 4-5 too early?** See the Troubleshooting section at the end.

 ## Table of Contents
 1. [Initial Repository Setup](#initial-repository-setup)
 2. [Enable GitHub Features](#enable-github-features)